smartpcr/mq/docs/design.md

 ### 4.6 Immediate Dispatch Without Timer Jobs

-- Use a semaphore or channel-based signaling.
-When a message becomes `Ready`, enqueue a token into an `AsyncAutoResetEvent`/`Channel`.
-The dispatcher awaits this signal and immediately dequeues messages.
+- Use channel-based signaling (`System.Threading.Channels`) instead of timer-based polling for message dispatch.
 - Each handler type has a dedicated worker loop running as a `Task` scheduled on thread pool.
 Workers block on the channel (no busy-wait) and awaken instantly when new messages arrive.
 - Scaling is managed by spawning `MaxParallelism` worker tasks per handler type.

+For detailed rationale, see **Section 13: Channel-Based Signaling vs. Timer-Based Polling**.

 ### 4.7 Long-Running Handler Support